palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

     $ fab setconfig:key=<new-variable-name>,value=<some-value>

 Note that these changes will only take effect locally.
-In order to copy your new configurations to the EC2 instance, execute the ``copyconfig`` task.
+In order to copy your new configuration to the EC2 instance, execute the ``copyconfig`` task.

 --------------------------------------------